 The final piece of software we’ll cover here is ITA Matrix PowerTools, an add-on to ITA Matrix that supercharges its capabilities even further.
 This requires a little more technical know-how than the previous items we’ve discussed, but still nothing too extreme.

-From the links above, you’d download PowerTools the same way as any other extension, and it should look something like this (for reference, this is on Google Chrome):
+Once PowerTools is installed, it should look something like this (for reference, this is on Google Chrome):

 To book an itinerary, simply begin your search using the guidelines outlined above and in Part 1.
 For this example, let’s search for a simple Toronto to London itinerary as a non-stop only:

-Looking at the options, our traveller decides to go with Air Canada rather than the British Airways codeshare options, since the price difference is so small and their status will come in handy for both lounge access and eUpgrade potential.
+Looking at the options, our traveller decides to go with Air Canada rather than the British Airways or American Airlines codeshare options.
+Even with a price difference, their Aeroplan Elite Status status will come in handy for both lounge access and eUpgrade potential.

 Booking is as simple as it looks: clicking on your desired airline website’s or OTA’s link will bring up the corresponding booking page with all your fare options selected exactly as searched on ITA Matrix.

 Let’s click on the Air Canada booking link, since it’s generally best to book directly with the airline whenever possible.
-Note that if you click the “+” sign next to Air Canada, there will be an option to add a promo code as well, in case you have any spare 15% discount codes lying around.
+Note that if you click the “+” sign next to Air Canada, there will be an option to choose a country from which you’d like to purchase the fare or to add a promo code, should you have any extra 15% off codes lying around.

 This brings us to the booking link on the Air Canada website, as if we had searched directly on the website itself.
-Clicking the “Continue” button leads us through the checkout process.
+Simply click through to complete the booking.

-For the savvy traveller, ITA Matrix is one of the most all-encompassing tools out there for finding, understanding, and maximizing airfare, especially when combined with the PowerTools browser extension.
+For the savvy traveller, ITA Matrix is one of the most all-encompassing tools out there for finding, understanding, and maximizing airfare, especially when combined with the ITA Matrix PowerTools browser extension.

 While ITA Matrix’s searching and filtering functions and advanced routing codes are already extremely powerful, PowerTools takes things to the next level by offering additional insight into the fares you find, as well as allowing you to book directly with the airline or online travel agency of your choice.